 - Not sealing the box properly: High-quality packing tape is the only tape you should use—masking tape, duct tape, or painter’s tape are not designed for sealing boxes.
 Tape up all edges using the H method, and apply multiple layers of tape.
 Any untaped edge can be caught or torn in transit.

-- Not labelling your box: If you are a retailer, ensure the shipping label is affixed to the correct side, that it can’t be ripped off, and that it is legible.
+- Not labeling your box: If you are a retailer, ensure the shipping label is affixed to the correct side, that it can’t be ripped off, and that it is legible.
 Do not tape over the label to avoid any scanning issues.
 If you are a homeowner, label the top and at least one side of the box with what room it should go into, as well as any additional instructions like “FRAGILE” or “THIS SIDE UP”.
-You should also ensure that the destination address and any relevant shipping information is correct and easy to read.
+You should also ensure that the destination address and any relevant shipping information are correct and easy to read.

 6. How To Pack Large Boxes